 The Biosecurity Act 2015 came into enforcement in July 2017.
-The Act replaces 14 other Acts, the Noxious Weed Act and the old 1-5 classification of weeds.
-'Biosecurity' relates to a broad area including livestock, diseases, pest and weeds.
+The Act replaces 14 other Acts, including the Noxious Weed Act and the old 1-5 classification of weeds.
+'Biosecurity' now relates to a broad area including livestock, diseases, pest and weeds.

 All stakeholders in the community now have a legal requirement to manage weeds and pests as a General Biosecurity Duty, whether they are the owner, occupier or even a carrier.
 The Act also covers the sale of some weed plant species and even the importation of weeds not present in NSW.

-As Authorised Officers under the Act, the Port Stephens Councils' Invasive Species Team may be required to enter, inspect, and carry out other functions as prescribed by the legislation on private lands, including weed education and compliance.
-The Invasive Species Team will always take due care on private lands and where practical, notify occupiers prior to entry.
+As Authorised Officers under the Act, Port Stephens Councils' Invasive Species Team may be required to enter, inspect, and carry out other functions as prescribed by the legislation on private lands, including weed education and compliance.
+The Invasive Species Team will always take due care on private lands and where practical, notify owners prior to entry.

-Read the Local Weed Prioritisation Policy on our Policies page.
+For more information on how we prioritise weeds, read the Local Weed Prioritisation Policy on our Policies page.